 Young Drunk Drivers

-A minor who is arrested for driving while under the influence of alcohol or drugs won’t get any breaks from punishment.
+A juvenile or minor who is arrested for driving while under the influence of alcohol or drugs won’t get any breaks from punishment.
 In fact, being young is likely to make matters worse.
 The legal drinking age is 21 in Michigan – if you’re younger, drinking is a separate crime.
 In addition, Michigan penalizes underage drivers for lower BAC levels – 0.02% — than the standard 0.08% for adults.
 Underage DUI offenders will also have their licenses suspended.

 Other Consequences for Drunk Driving